maxiboom1/inews-connect/README.md

 ## Logs

+### Version 3.0.5
+- Added fallback for case that template don't provide any scripts.

 ### Version 3.0.4
 - Added apostrophe decoder at data load from inews, and encode in createMosMessage().
 - I use "__APOSTROPHE__" placeholder before saving it in inews.
 On app start, i use to replace those placeholders in xml-parser data and scripts.